fishbrain/engineering-blog/public/content/posts/android-dependency-management/index.md

 After:
 ![[Gradle Scan](https://scans.gradle.com/s/y3a2pc6hw2d56)](after.png)

 The build time remained unchanged, which was expected.
 In the current implementation, several modules and additional operations disappeared.
 However, we obtained a more modern build system that allows us to be flexible.
-Most importantly, we added automation and back DependaBot to our CI/CD.
-Now, we need to think less about dependency updates and searching for changelogs.
+Most importantly, we added automation and returned Dependabot to our CI/CD.
+Now we need to think less about dependency updates and searching for changelogs.
 The bot does the main work, and the programmer only needs to ensure that everything is going well after the dependency update.
 As a pleasant bonus, the IDE now highlights available versions again.

 ![Dependabot update example](dependabot_example.png)